 As many researchers find, navigating the mass of academic journals can be overwhelming.
 The field of hazard and disaster research is particularly challenging given its inherently inter-disciplinary nature.
-With a little push from my advisor earlier this month, I set out to compile a list of relevant hazard and disaster journals, as well as metrics that might characterize their relative importance in the field.
+I set out to compile a list of relevant hazard and disaster journals, as well as metrics that might characterize their relative importance in the field.
 The results were highly insightful, and something I wish I had access to from the start of my PhD program.
-I’m sharing here for other graduate students and researchers interested in identifying potential publication outlets or seeking the best of hazard and disaster literature.
+I’m sharing here for other postgraduate students and researchers interested in identifying potential publication outlets or seeking the best of hazard and disaster literature.

 I started by compiling journals that I have previously cited and snowballed from there.
 With a bit of additional searching, I came up with a list of 64 journals – not insubstantial, yet probably missing a few (see below on how you can help me expand this list).
 Once I had an initial list I was interested in understanding which journals have the greatest comparative impact on the field of hazard and disaster research.
 I have to admit that this is a rather problematic question and there is no easy way to answer it.
 I ultimately compared three journal metrics from Thomson Reuter’s Journal Citation Reports (JCR) and two journal metrics from Scimago Lab’s Journal & Country Rank.
 While these provide a quantitative means to compare journals, I want to briefly discuss their limitations up front.
 Firstly, not all journals are indexed in the databases these two sources use to calculate metrics.
 There are leading experts who regularly publish in some of these journals.
 I frequently cite in several of these.
 The journal might also be too young to have metrics.
 Journal metrics also tend to weigh journals that have a broader focus – specialty journals typically have lower metrics as a result of narrower focus (for more on this see my discussion below on metric calculations).
 Low, or absent, journal metrics should not take a journal off your reading list.
 I can’t emphasize this enough.
 Despite these limitations, established journal metrics, in combination with other resources, can help provide direction for where to read and publish.